kiharalab/Emap2secPlus/README.md

   --batch_size BATCH_SIZE batch size for training
-  --contour CONTOUR     Contour level for real map --fold FOLD           specify the fold model used for detecting the experimental map
+  --contour CONTOUR     Contour level for real map --fold FOLD           specify the fold model used for detecting the experimental map --output_folder       specify a custom folder where results will be stored (optional, default will be located in project root and name will depend on mode)
 ```

 ### 1. Detect structures with EM maps